Security Data Works

 H3-INTEGRATION-03 · Tier B · 4/5

-Streaming architectures cost 2.5–3× more to operate than batch equivalents.
+Streaming architectures cost meaningfully more to operate than batch equivalents.

-Caveat: the underlying evidence comes from general data engineering deployments, not security-specific TCO studies.
-Security workloads have particular shapes — high-cardinality entity resolution, bursty incident-driven query loads, regulatory retention requirements — that may shift the ratio in either direction.
+Caveat: this is a reasoned operational claim from the mechanism above, not a measured multiplier, and I've dropped the specific premiums some write-ups attach here (a DORA staffing figure, IDC / Enterprise Data Quarterly incident rates) because they don't survive a primary-source check, so the direction stands on the mechanism, not a cited number.
+Security workloads have particular shapes — high-cardinality entity resolution, bursty incident-driven query loads, regulatory retention — that may shift the gap in either direction.
 A security-specific TCO comparison (streaming SIEM vs batch lake on the same workload) is on the research backlog.

 The counter-position is that detection latency requirements force streaming for some workloads regardless of cost.
 True; the implication isn't "don't stream" — it's "stream what needs streaming, batch the rest, and don't pretend the operational cost differential isn't real."